california96/california96/README.md

 ### About Me

-- Fullstack Software Engineer 🇵🇭
+- 🇺🇸 Mid Software Engineer at Oracle Philippines 🇵🇭
 - 🍵 Enjoys matcha.
 - ☕️ Quit coffee on account of an acid reflux episode.
-- 🧑🏻‍💻 Aspiring full stack developer.
+- 🧑🏻‍💻 Full stack developer.
-- 🚢 Slowly appreciating containerization.
+- 🚢 Practicing containerization.
-- ☁️ Currently working for AWS certifications.
+- ☁️ Currently working for AWS/Oracle certifications.
 - 📷 An old soul advocating for film photography and vinyl records.
 - ❔ No Facebook account in any shape or form.
 No Instagram either.